JAlexanderCarr/bundledrefs/docs/source/research/graphbenchmarks.rst

 Benchmarking Graph Databases
 ============================

-In order to understand the benefits of implementing Bundled References to a graph database, benchmarking performance will be required.
+In order to understand the benefits of implementing Bundled References in a graph database, measuring performance will be required.
 However, there are many graph database benchmark options available, and they are not created equal.
 Each benchmark tests different algorithms and is compatible with a specific set of graph databases.
 To best evaluate the effect Bundled